gusmagnago/ppr-scssrs-rck/README.md

 # Paper - Rock - Scissor Game :collision:

-A scissors, rock, paper game, with the ability to bet on the winning posi:on.
+A scissors, rock, paper game, with the ability to bet on the winning position.

 ## Setup